-The various tribes of New Caledonia’s Kanak people have a long and proud history with rich cultures and traditions that visitors can explore through the various museums and cultural centers of the islands.
-There are also plenty of natural attractions, ranging from the giant kauri trees and rare birds of the Blue River provincial park to the opportunity to learn more about New Caledonia’s rich marine life at the aquarium.
+The various tribes of New Caledonia’s Kanak people have a long and proud history with rich heritage and traditions that visitors can explore through the various museums and cultural centers of the islands.
+There are also plenty of natural attractions, ranging from the giant kauri trees and rare birds of the Blue River provincial park to the opportunity to learn more about New Caledonia’s marine life at the aquarium.

 Address: Amedee Lighthouse, Amedee Island New Caledonia